KoenZomers/OneDriveAPI/README.md

 ## Feedback

 Feedback is very welcome.
-If you believe something is not working well or could be improved, feel free to drop me an e-mail.
+If you believe something is not working well or could be improved, feel free to drop me an e-mail or [create an issue](https://github.com/KoenZomers/OneDriveAPI/issues).

 Koen Zomers
-mail@koenzomers.nl
+koen@zomers.eu